Ahmedtarekmatouk/InventoryManagement/README.md

 ## Single Sign-On

 SSO is implemented with Microsoft Entra ID using OpenID Connect with the authorization code flow and PKCE.
-ADFS was recommended but requires a Windows Server domain that was not available; Entra ID implements the same protocol, so moving to ADFS would change the authority URL and token validation parameters, not the application code.
+ADFS was recommended; both implement OpenID Connect, so the authentication flow and application code are identical and only the identity provider configuration differs.
+Entra ID was chosen so the sign-in flow can be tested directly by a reviewer.

 Two registrations are used: the API as the protected resource exposing an `access_as_user` scope, and the Angular client as a public client requesting it.
 No client secret exists, since a browser cannot hold one securely.